Heidelberg Institute for Theoretical Studies

-The Heidelberg Institute for Theoretical Studies (HITS gGmbH) was established in 2010 by SAP co-founder Klaus Tschira through his foundation, the "Klaus Tschira Stiftung", as a private, non-profit research institute.
-HITS conducts basic research involving the processing structuring and analysis of large amounts of data in the natural sciences, mathematics and computer science.
-The research topics range from molecular biology to astrophysics.
-Shareholders of HITS are the "HITS-Stiftung", Heidelberg University and the Karlsruhe Institute of Technology (KIT).
-HITS cooperates with universities and research institutes, as well as with industrial partners.
-The prime external funding sources are the Federal Ministry of Education and Research, the German Research Foundation and the European Union.
+The Heidelberg Institute for Theoretical Studies (HITS gGmbH) is a non-profit research institution founded in 2010 by Klaus Tschira, co-founder of SAP, through the Klaus Tschira Stiftung foundation.
+Situated at the intersection of the natural sciences, mathematics, and computer science, it is dedicated to the exploration of fundamental research, with its core focus being in the realm of processing, structuring, and analysis of datasets, encompassing a diverse array of research fields, from molecular biology to astrophysics.

+HITS actively collaborates with universities, research institutions, and industry partners.
+The institute has a multifaceted ownership structure, with key stakeholders including the "HITS-Stiftung", Heidelberg University and the Karlsruhe Institute of Technology (KIT).
+External funding sources from the Federal Ministry of Education and Research, the German Research Foundation and the European Union, play a pivotal role in supporting its research endeavors.

 Research groups

-At the moment, HITS comprises following research groups:
+As at 2017, HITS comprised the following research groups: